 India had been set a huge target to chase, but the legendary Sunil Gavaskar – opening the batting for India – had little interest in demeaning himself with a run chase.
 He duly carried his bat for the full 60 overs – chiselling out an unbeaten 36 off 177 balls as the Indians crawled their way to a frankly hilarious 132-3.

 Where are the next generation of blockers coming from?

 Cricket is changing before our eyes – new shots and new techniques continue to emerge, inspired by batsmen like Kevin Pietersen and the madness of T20.
-But where are the next Tavares, Boycotts and Gavaskars coming from?
-Defence will be always be an intrinsic part of any Test batsman’s make up, but it appears the serial blocker will soon be a thing of the past.
+But for some time we wondered where the next Tavares, Boycotts and Gavaskars were coming from, and so Sibley is a timely throwback.
+Defence will be always be an intrinsic part of any Test batsman’s make up, but for a while it seemed the serial blocker was a thing of the past.

 So let’s raise a bat to these immovable, bloody-minded and obdurate heroes while we still have a few left.
 Cricket just wouldn’t be the same without them.